The Red (song)

-"The Red" is a single from the band Chevelle.
+"The Red" is a song by American rock band Chevelle.
 It is the fifth track and lead single from their major label debut, Wonder What's Next, released in 2002.
-Former Major League Baseball player Geoff Blum used "The Red" as his intro song when he came up to bat.
+It remains their most popular song to date, being certified 2x platinum by the RIAA and reaching No. 56 on the Billboard Hot 100 and No. 3 on the Mainstream Rock chart.

 The song is about dealing with frustration and anger.
 Its music video depicts an anger management seminar where vocalist Pete Loeffler ascends a podium and sings the verse lyrics.
 The video then breaks to Chevelle performing the heavy chorus under red lighting.
-The agitated seminar participants, which include band members Sam and Joe, begin tossing folding chairs.
+The agitated seminar participants, which include band members Sam Loeffler and Joe Loeffler, begin tossing folding chairs.
 By the end of the song, it is revealed that the fight happened to be just a daydream.

 Critical reception

-Loudwire ranked it the greatest Chevelle song.
+Loudwire ranked "The Red" the greatest Chevelle song.

 Track listing

 In other media

-This song played during the nominee montage for Best Movie for The Ring at the 2003 MTV Movie Awards.
+Former Major League Baseball player Geoff Blum used "The Red" as his intro song when he came up to bat.

 In 2021, the song was used at the 2021 WWE Hall of Fame ceremony for a video package commemorating the career of the class headliner Kane.